Uranium mining in the United States: Pennsylvania

 The uranium mineral autunite was reported in 1874 near the town of Mauch Chunk (present-day Jim Thorpe) in Carbon County, eastern Pennsylvania.
 A small amount of test mining was done in 1953 at the Mount Pisgah deposit near Jim Thorpe.
 The uranium at the Mount Pisgah deposit is primarily in an unidentified black mineral in pods and rolls in the basal conglomerate of the Mauch Chunk Formation (Mississippian).
 Also present are the secondary uranium and uranium-vanadium minerals carnotite, tyuyamunite, liebigite, uranophane, and betauranophane.

+Uranium has been located in only a small portion of the county near the Lehigh River valley and all of the deposits have been named.
+Mount Pisgah, Mauch Chunk Ridge, Butcher Hollow, and Penn Haven Junction are all within 6 miles of the town.
+First recognized in 1874, the land that these uranium deposits were found on was partially owned by Lehigh Coal and Navigation Company.
+The land came to be owned by this company because the founders of the town, Josiah White and Erskine Hazard, were also founders of the company.
+Mauch Chunk was primarily a company town.

+The test mining that was done in Carbon County has raised concerns because of higher chances of polluted water and release of radioactive material.
+With Jim Thorpe, PA being located right on the Lehigh River, any release of radioactive materials in that area could cause significant environmental damage there and further downstream in the Delaware River.
+The core drilling test mining occurred in 1953 at the Mauch Chunk Ridge deposit but has seen no further development due to the low uranium content in the rock of about .011 to .013%.